jonatanalcala/Maximization-Vaccination-Coverage-Optimization/Optimization-Report.md

 **Visualization Function**:

-Finally, ```{python}plot_solution``` produces a map showing county populations, all candidate sites in gray, and the chosen sites highlighted with red stars and service-radius circles.
-This visual output validates and communicates the model’s coverage results.
+This function creates a map of Arkansas that visually represents the model results.
+Counties are shaded according to their population, all candidate vaccination sites are marked in gray, and selected optimal sites are shown as red stars.
+Around each selected site, a red circle represents the 15-mile service radius, calculated using:

+\[
+\text{radius (in degrees)} \approx \frac{15}{69},
+\]

+where 69 is the approximate number of miles per degree of latitude.
+This visualization helps verify model performance and clearly communicates how much of the population is within reach of selected facilities.

 ```{python}
 # 4. Visualize Solution